-I. The submitted as part of this application form is true and correct, and that:
+I Through USA HOLLING.
+ID number 5161170062067 in my personal capacity or duly authorised thereto hereby declare/affirm that all the information submitted or to be submitted as part of this application form is true and correct, and that:

-- I am fully aware of my responsibilities in terms of the National Environmental Management Act, 1998 (Act No. 107 of 1998) ("NEMA"), the Environmental Impact Assessment ("EIA") Regulations, and any relevant Specific Environmental Management Act and that failure to comply with these requirements may constitute an offence in terms of relevant environmental legislation; - I am aware of my general duty of care in terms of Section 28 of the NEMA; - I am aware that it is an offence in terms of Section 24F of the NEMA should I commence with a listed activity prior to obtaining an Environmental Authorisation; - I appointed the Environmental Assessment Practitioner ("EAP") (if not exempted from this requirement) which: - o meets all the requirements in terms of Regulation 13 of the NEMA EIA Regulations; or - meets all the requirements other than the requirement to be independent in terms of Regulation 13 of the NEMA EIA Regulations, but a review EAP has been appointed who does meet all the requirements of Regulation 13 of the NEMA EIA Regulations; - I will provide the EAP and any specialist, where applicable, and the Competent Authority with access to all information at my disposal that is relevant to the application; - I will be responsible for the costs incurred in complying with the NEMA EIA Regulations and other environmental legislation including but not limited to - - costs incurred for the appointment of the EAP or any legitimately person contracted by the EAP; - costs in respect of any fee prescribed by the Minister or MEC in respect of the NEMA EIA Regulations; - Legitimate costs in respect of specialist(s) reviews; and - the provision of security to ensure compliance with applicable management and mitigation measures; - I am responsible for complying with conditions that may be attached to any decision(s) issued by the Competent Authority, hereby indemnify, the government of the Republic, the Competent Authority and all its officers, agents and employees, from any liability arising out of the content of any report, any procedure or any action for which I or the EAP is responsible in terms of the NEMA EIA Regulations and any Specific Environmental Management Act.
+- I am fully aware of my responsibilities in terms of the National Environmental Management Act, 1998 (Act No. 107 of 1998) ("NEMA"), the Environmental Impact Assessment ("EIA") Regulations, and any relevant Specific Environmental Management Act and that failure to comply with these requirements may constitute an offence in terms of relevant environmental legislation; - .
+I am aware of my general duty of care in terms of Section 28 of the NEMA; - I am aware that it is an offence in terms of Section 24F of the NEMA should I commence with a listed activity prior to obtaining an Environmental Authorisation; - I appointed the Environmental Assessment Practitioner ("EAP") (if not exempted from this requirement) which: - o meets all the requirements in terms of Regulation 13 of the NEMA EIA Regulations; or - o meets all the requirements other than the requirement to be independent in terms of Regulation 13 of the NEMA EIA Regulations, but a review EAP has been appointed who does meet all the requirements of Regulation 13 of the NEMA EIA Regulations; - I will provide the EAP and any specialist, where applicable, and the Competent Authority with access to all information at my disposal that is relevant to the application; - I will be responsible for the costs incurred in complying with the NEMA EIA Regulations and other environmental legislation including but not limited to - - costs incurred for the appointment of the EAP or any legitimately person contracted by the EAP; - costs in respect of any fee prescribed by the Minister or MEC in respect of the NEMA EIA Regulations; - Legitimate costs in respect of specialist(s) reviews; and - the provision of security to ensure compliance with applicable management and mitigation measures; - I am responsible for complying with conditions that may be attached to any decision(s) issued by the Competent Authority, hereby indemnify, the government of the Republic, the Competent Authority and all its officers, agents and employees, from any liability arising out of the content of any report, any procedure or any action for which I or the EAP is responsible in terms of the NEMA EIA Regulations and any Specific Environmental Management Act.